 I used US size 2 addi Flexi Flip needles.
 I had never used this type of short needle before so I had to wing it.
 I prefer the 9 inch circular needles, but didn’t have any at the time.

 Once all stitches are facing the right way – no twists, and working yarn is coming off the Right needle – drop the first stitch on the L needle and let it hang.
 Move the first stitch on the R needle over onto the L needle (use the spare needle to do this).
 Pick up the dropped stitch and put it onto the R needle.
 Place marker here to mark the beginning of the round (BOR).
-I use the cast-on tail as my marker.
+I used the cast-on tail as my marker.

-Below are my finished socks after being washed.
+Here are my finished socks after being washed (below).
 Now I will pack them up and mail them to my daughter.

 The photo above was taken after the socks were washed in the washing machine.
 I let them air dry and they got a tiny bit fuzzy, but remain nice and soft and did not shrink.
 I had a few ends to re-tuck, but that was all.

 I will admit that I dislike knitting socks.
 I’ve tried various patterns and have never fell in love with knitting them.
 Many, many people knit loads of socks, and sock patterns seem to be very popular.
 Knitting one sock can be sort of fun, but then you have to start again and knit the same thing all over again!